dogechain-lab/dogechain-docs/docs/get-started/set-up-ibft-locally.md

 :::caution This guide is for testing purposes only

-The below guide will instruct you on how to set up a Jury network on your local machine for testing and development purposes.
+The below guide will instruct you on how to set up a dogechain network on your local machine for testing and development purposes.

-The procedure differs greatly from the way you would want to set up Jury network for a real use scenario on a cloud provider: [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud)
+The procedure differs greatly from the way you would want to set up dogechain network for a real use scenario on a cloud provider: [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud)

 :::